-- c) Role of the Committee includes the followings - - ↔ To take action for efficient transfer of shares including review of cases for refusal of transfer / transmission of shares and debentures; - Redressal of Shareholders' and investors' complaints like transfer of shares, non-receipt of balance sheet, non-receipt of declared dividends, duplicate share certificates, etc.; - Issuance of duplicate/split/consolidated share certificates; - ➡ To take effective action for allotment and listing of shares; - To monitor, under the supervision of the Company Secretary, the complaints received by the Company from the Securities and Exchange Board of India, Stock Exchanges, Ministry of Corporate Affairs, Registrar of Companies and the Share/ Debentures/ Security holders of the Company, etc. and the action taken for redressal of the same; - To monitor and expedite the status and process of dematerialization and rematerialisation of shares, debentures and securities of the Company; - To suggest statutory and regulatory authorities regarding investor grievances; and make sure proper and timely attendance and redressal of investor queries and grievances; - To ratify and approve the function/s of the Registrar and Share Transfer Agent of the Company done in line with conditions mentioned in the Agreement and/or Memorandum of Understanding executed between the Company and the Registrar and Share Transfer Agent from time to time. - No complaint was received as well as pending during the financial year 2021-22. - A Qualified Practicing Company Secretary carries out a Reconciliation of Share Capital Audit on a quarterly basis to reconcile the total admitted capital with Central Depository Services (India) Limited (CDSL) and National Securities Depository Limited (NSDL) with the total issued and listed capital and the report is placed for the perusal of the Board.
-Reconciliation of Share Capital Audit Report confirms that the total issued and the listed capital is in agreement with the total number of shares in physical form and the total number of shares in dematerialized form held with CDSL&NSDL.
+- b) Role of the Committee includes the followings - - and debentures; - receipt of declared dividends, duplicate share certificates, etc.; - → Issuance of duplicate/split/consolidated share certificates; - → To take effective action for allotment and listing of shares; - Securities and Exchange Board of India, Stock Exchanges, Ministry of Corporate Affairs, Registrar of Companies and the Share/Debentures/Security holders of the Company, etc. and the action taken for redressal of the same; - and securities of the Company; - attendance and redressal of investor queries and grievances; - → To ratify and approve the function/s of the Registrar and Share Transfer Agent of the Company done in line with conditions mentioned in the Agreement and/or Memorandum of Understanding executed between the Company and the Registrar and Share Transfer Agent from time to time. - c) No complaint was received as well as pending during the financial year 2022-23. - d) A Qualified Practicing Company Secretary carries out a Reconciliation of Share Capital Audit on a quarterly basis to reconcile the total admitted capital with Central Depository Services (India) Limited (CDSL) and National Securities Depository Limited (NSDL) with the total issued and listed capital and the report is placed for the perusal of the Board.
+Reconciliation of Share Capital Audit Report confirms that the total issued and the listed capital is in agreement with the total number of shares in physical form and the total number of shares in dematerialized form held with CDSL & NSDL.